FoundationDB/fdb-kubernetes-operator/docs/design/better_coordination_multi_operator.md

 - `GetReadyForInclusion`: Gets the process group IDs for all the process groups that are ready to be included.
 - `GetReadyForRestart`: Gets the process group IDs fir akk tge process groups that are ready to be restarted.

-The information will be stored in FDB itself, so it will be available for all operators and will get the same benefits from the transaction guarantees.
-The keys will be prefixed with the `client.cluster.GetLockPrefix()` (default `\xff\xff/org.foundationdb.kubernetes-operator`) and the according path, e.g. `readyForExclusion`.
-The value will be empty, except for the `readyForExclusion` and `readyForInclusion` case, in those cases the value will be the process group address(es).

-The following sub-reconciler will be modified:
+The following sub-reconciler will be added or modified:

-- `updateStatus`: Will add process groups that are marked for removal to the key range and removes them from the key range if they are not being present anymore in the `FoundationDBCluster` status and the process group prefix matches.
+- `operatorCoordination`: Will add process groups that are marked for removal to the key range and removes them from the key range if they are not being present anymore in the `FoundationDBCluster` status and the process group prefix matches.
 This sub-reconciler will also remove process groups from the `readyForExclusion`, `readyForInclusion` and `readyForRestart` (and the same for pending).
 - `excludeProcesses`: Will add process groups that are pending for exclusions and add process groups that are ready for exclusion.
 - `changeCoordinators`: Will read the `pendingForRemoval` set and will not take any process group from this set as a candidate for the new coordinators.
 - `removeProcessGroups`: Will add process groups that can be included to `readyForInclusion`.